sanjib-sen/WebLaTex/README.md

 ## Why

 Do you use latex as your Resume builder / Research Project / Documentation / Article or any Documentation?
-Then you probably sometime wondered in your life if you could use the advantages of git.
+Then you probably sometimes wondered in your life if you could use the advantages of git.
 You could just commit your changes and roll back to older versions anytime you like.
 When writing a journal, you suddenly remembered you need the section that you deleted earlier.
 What will you do?

-Haven't it occured to you that if only you could use your favorite editor VSCode to write your documents?
+Hasn't it occurred to you that if only you could use your favorite editor VSCode to write your documents?
 With all the settings you configured, themes you liked and the extensions you probably prefer over your toxic girlfriend?

 Think of a moment, your thesis supervisor and co-supervisor wanted to make some changes to your document.
 What you will do?
-Email them your document and tell him to reply the updated version?
+Email them your document and tell them to reply with the updated version?
 This is no 80's.

 Or, you are in your car, away from your Laptop / Desktop.
 Suddenly remember you forgot to change the title of your document from "Loren Ipsum" to your actual document title.
 Won't it be great to modify your document On the Go with your phone?
 Or in a nerdy way, Apple Watch?

-And do I really need to tell about the usefulness of [Grammarly](https://www.grammarly.com/)?
+And do I need to tell you about the usefulness of [Grammarly](https://www.grammarly.com/)?

 **Yes!
 You can do all of these things now with Git, GitHub, Full VSCode Integration, Grammarly, Live Collaboration and Web Support - The WebLatex.**